kavia-common/simple-todo-application-188632-188641/todo_backend/README.md

 CORS:
 - CORS is restricted to the frontend at http://localhost:3000
+- If you serve the frontend from a different origin/port, add that origin to `allow_origins` in `src/api/main.py` to avoid CORS errors.

 Endpoints:
+- GET /           (health)
 - GET /todos
 - POST /todos
   - body: { "title": "string (required, non-empty after trimming)" }